A Permit or Licence is required from the Council for any Street or House to House collections of cash, clothing or other assorted items.

 House to house collections would include collections in public houses, factories and offices as well as residential premises if collecting money or goods on the basis that part of the proceeds will go to a charity.
 It would also include leaving an envelope to be collected at a later date.
 These collections are for any charitable, benevolent or philanthropic purpose.

-Please see our Public Register for licensed house to house collections taking place in the Borough of Erewash in 2019.
+Here are the licensed house to house collections (PDF) taking place in the Borough of Erewash in 2019.

 A few large charities will hold a National Exemption Order (issued by the Cabinet Office).
 These are charities that don't need to obtain licences from local authorities if they wish to conduct house to house collections.
 Only charities which have a National Exemption Order can carry out envelope collections when carrying out House to House Collections.
 All other charities or societies are required to collect in sealed containers.